 Both the kiosk and the porta potty and enclosure would have to be relocated with the increase to the parking lot.
-Councilor Boyd questioned the depth of the kiosk into the ground noting mitigation that

-12 was done onsite and the requirement that no digging be done beyond 2'.
-Director Fox stated any than 2', requires a Soil Management Plan.
-A consultant was hired to develop a Soil Management Plan for a number of different projects the Council has been discussing, e.g., volleyball courts, skating rink, for a number of different projects the Council has been discussing, e.g., volleyball courts, skating rinl bringing water down to the skating rink, and for this fencing project.
-The NHDES approved it a few
+Councilor Boyd questioned the depth of the kiosk into the ground noting mitigation that was done onsite and the requirement that no digging be done beyond 2'.
+Director Fox stated any activities that occur on the property have to comply with the Approval Use Required (AUR) document.
+In that document, it states that anything the Town does on the property requiring excavation deeper than 2', requires a Soil Management Plan.
+A consultant was hired to develop a Soil Management Plan for a number of different projects the Council has been discussing, e.g., volleyball courts, skating rink, bringing water down to the skating rink, and for this fencing project.
+The NHDES approved it a few weeks ago.